Artist: Birmingham Jubilee Singers

 Covers:

-Bells Of Joy [as Let's Talk About Jesus for Peacock; labelboss Don Rowey was responsable for the beat]
+Bells Of Joy [as Let's Talk About Jesus for Peacock; labelboss Don Rowey was responsible for the beat]

 Southern Tones [Texas gospel as It Must Be Jesus, for Duke]

-Ray Charles [n°1 R&B as I've Got A Woman; the idea to link R&B lyrics with gospel melodies came from his trumpet player Renald Richard, who was credited all right]
+Ray Charles [n°1 R&B as I've Got A Woman; the idea to link R&B with gospel came from his trumpet player Renald Richard, who was credited all right]

 Jo Stafford [as I Got A Sweetie]

-Elvis Presley [as I Got A Woman on his debut lp, millionseller]
+Elvis Presley [as I Got A Woman on his debut LP; the first in line to appreciate this R&B-gospel link; millionseller]

 Little Walter [as Walkin' On; instrumental with Muddy Waters on guitar]